 You can also check for guidelines provided by the local government on how to dispose of this kind of chemical.

-Remember to follow this guidelines before your get your RVs into action.
+Remember to follow these guidelines before you get your RVs into action.

 More RV Camping Resources